Submitting a Manuscript for Consideration

 Text and Images

 Manuscripts must be in English.
-As a general guideline, manuscripts submitted to The Art Bulletin average between 11,000 and 18,000 words, including endnotes.
-Articles should be accompanied by an abstract of no more than 100 words, a Microsoft Word file no larger than 10 MB containing all illustrations and captions, a separate Microsoft Word file with just the captions, and a biographical statement of no more than 50 words.
+As a general guideline, manuscripts submitted to The Art Bulletin average between 11,000 and 18,000 words, with a maximum word count of 18,000, including endnotes.
+Articles should be accompanied by an abstract of no more than 100 words, a Microsoft Word file no larger than 10 MB containing all illustrations with a maximum of 25 images and captions, a separate Microsoft Word file with just the captions, and a biographical statement of no more than 50 words.
 The author’s name should appear only on a separate cover sheet.
 The title of the article, but not the author’s name, should be repeated on the first page of the text.
 Please note that images must received in a Microsoft Word file, not as individual JPEG or TIFF files.
 If the Microsoft Word file containing the illustrations is larger than 10 MB, CAA is unable to send it to the peer reviewers, since many institutional firewalls block files larger than 10 MB.
 (As a courtesy to its peer reviewers, CAA does not send massive files via large-file transfer services.)

 The Art Bulletin no longer accepts hard-copy submissions.
 All submissions must be sent electronically, either via e-mail or a large-file transfer service such as YouSendIt.com.
 All files must be in Microsoft Word or a Microsoft Word–compatible format.
 CAA does not accept PDFs since these files cannot be altered to preserve anonymity (which is necessary if the manuscript moves to the peer-review stage).